Improved Regularization and Robustness for Fine-tuning in Neural Networks: Related Work

-From a theoretical perspective, the seminal work of \citet{ben2010theory} considers a setting where labeled data from many source tasks and a target task is available.
-They show that minimizing a weighted combination of the source and target empirical risks leads to the best result.
-In the supervised setting, \citet{arora2019fine} provide data-dependent generalization bounds for neural networks. \citet{nagarajan2018deterministic} and \citet{wei2019data,wei2019improved} provide improved generalization bounds that depend only polynomially on the depth of the neural network characterized by a margin condition.
-Recent work has found that the PAC-Bayes theory provides generalization measures that correlate with empirical generalization performance better than other alternatives \cite{jiang2019fantastic}.
+From a theoretical perspective, the work of \citet{ben2010theory} considers a setting where labeled data from many source tasks and a target task are available.
+They demonstrate that minimizing a weighted combination of the source and target empirical risks yields the best result.
+In the supervised setting, \citet{arora2019fine} provide data-dependent generalization bounds for neural networks based on the noise resilience of the trained network. \citet{nagarajan2018deterministic} provide improved generalization bounds that depend only polynomially on the depth of the neural network characterized by a margin condition.
+Recent work has found that the PAC-Bayes theory provides generalization measures that correlate more closely with empirical generalization performance than other alternatives \cite{jiang2019fantastic}.
 We defer a more extensive review of PAC-Bayesian generalization theory to Section \ref{sec:proof_details}.